 Two of the most common fertility issues linked to hormonal imbalance are:

-- Ovulatory Dysfunction – A number of hormone-related abnormalities, including irregularities in thyroid hormones and polycystic ovary syndrome (PCOS), can decrease the regularity of ovulation or prevent it altogether.
+- Ovulatory dysfunction – Hormone-related abnormalities, including irregularities in thyroid hormones and polycystic ovary syndrome (PCOS), can decrease the regularity of ovulation or prevent it altogether.
 When ovulation is interrupted, becoming pregnant is unlikely, as there is no egg to fertilize.

-- Short Luteal Phases – The luteal phase is the time period that immediately follows ovulation.
+- Short luteal phase – The luteal phase immediately follows ovulation.
 The length of this phase is controlled by progesterone, the hormone that maintains the thickness and strength of the uterine lining.
 The average luteal phase is 13 to 14 days.
-“If you have a luteal phase shorter than 10 days, a fertilized embryo may not be able to implant, preventing pregnancy, and we recommend you come in for a simple fertility evaluation,” says Dr. Garde.
+“If you have a luteal phase shorter than 10 days, a fertilized embryo may not be able to implant, preventing pregnancy, and we recommend you come in for a simple fertility evaluation,” says Dr. Mersereau.

 5).
 What information will a doctor need to help resolve hormonal imbalances and increase my likelihood of getting pregnant?